Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group4____KellyChou_RenyiZhao_LiYuTang./Group4_ChiP_seq.md

 ---

 ## 6. Quality Control<a name="6"></a>

 <p align="center">
   <img src="./images/Quality control.jpg" >
 </p>

+Because the quality of the ChIP-seq results are relevant to the specificity of the binding events and the choice of a method in a specific analysis, the overall design and quality management of the experiment are of critical importance.
+We are still discovering biases in sequence data due to a combination of genomic characteristics, experimental protocols, specific sequencing technologies, and analytical methods.
+In order to maintain the robustness of the technique, it is crucial to monitor several varibles for quality control and adjust the protocols accordingly.  <br>

 ### 6.1 Sequencing Depthh<a name="61"></a>
 The number of called peaks increases with the sequencing depth, because the weaker sites become statistically significant with a greater number of reads.
 Thus,sufficient sequencing depth is required to include all functional sites, which avoids the technical biases caused by uneven Chip-enrichment.